jminjares4/Microprocessor-2-Lab-Template/Lab_6/README.md

 ~~~

 ## **Example**
-Here is an example of a how to use ESP32 GPIO advance setup.
-The following code will toggle the onboard LED if button is pressed and have a external LED toggling every half second.
+Here is an example of how to use ESP32 GPIO advance setup.
+The following code will have an external LED toggling every half second and will toggle the onboard led if the button is pressed.
 ~~~c
 #include <stdio.h>
 #include "freertos/FreeRTOS.h"